SPD officers catch up with alleged liquor store robbers in record time

 SHREVEPORT, La.
-(KTAL/KMSS) – Shreveport police made quick work of an armed robbery at a local liquor store this morning.
+(KTAL/KMSS) – Shreveport police made quick work of an armed robbery at a local liquor store Tuesday morning.

-According to police, around 10 a.m. today, two armed suspects entered the Thrifty Liquor store in the 8400 block of Linwood and demanded money.
+Shreveport police say two armed people entered the Thrifty Liquor in the 8400 block of Linwood Ave. around 10 a.m.
+Tuesday and demanded money.

 Officers were able to execute a traffic stop, recover the money and take the two suspects into custody.